 6. All venues should try to provide a safe space (office or some other enclosed area) where a person can recover from any incident that happens at venue.
 If a safe space is unavailable, venue must work with the patron to identify ways to make him or her feel safer.

-7. Spaces should offer gender-neutral bathrooms whenever available and they should be clearly marked, and we will clearly indicate them on the SASS website.
+7. Spaces should offer gender-neutral bathrooms whenever available and they should be clearly marked.

-8. When SASS receives a complaint about a venue through our confidential auditing system (performed by a SASS-trained auditor), we will first approach the venue management about the incident and provide the opportunity to address it collaboratively before posting it to our website.
+8. When SASS receives a complaint about a venue through our confidential auditing system (performed by a SASS-trained auditor), we will first approach the venue management about the incident and provide the opportunity to address it collaboratively.

 9. Posters should be hung in bathrooms identifying SASS-trained employees to whom a patron who experiences an incident can speak safely.